adri812/btop-colors/README.md

-To change the colors you can manually, do it by going to themes -> custom.theme You can copy and paste it in "editor" ~/.config/btop/themes/custom.theme The file will be empty so just copy it in
+To change the do it by going to themes -> custom.theme You can copy and paste it in "editor" ~/.config/btop/themes/custom.theme The file will be empty so just copy it in